tsirbunen/dots/README.md

 In a shell, in directory /server start a server with the command:
 `npm run dev`

-##### debugging server

-When using VSC, debugging mode can be starting by launching **server** from the "RUN AND DEBUG" options.
+When using VSC, **debugging** mode can be starting by launching **server** from the "RUN AND DEBUG" options.
 Launching server debugging causes server to be built and the resulting js-files to be debugged.
 If changes to ts-files are made, the debugger needs to be restarted.
 ![Launch server image](/assets/image_launch_server.png)

-#### running frontend
+#### running web ui

 Before starting the frontend, make sure you have both a database and a server running.
 In a shell, in directory /frontend start the frontend with the command: